AhmedTyson/Tasks/1. SQL Tasks/CollegeDB project- Task 5/README.md

-# CollegeDB - Comprehensive College Management System
+# CollegeDB: A Relational Database Project

-A robust, enterprise-grade database management system designed for educational institutions, featuring complete student lifecycle management, course administration, and advanced analytics capabilities.
+A foundational SQL database project for managing a college's core academic operations.
+This project demonstrates the fundamentals of relational database design, implementation, and querying using SQL Server.

 ## Overview